-South Lakes High School believes in providing students who have not shown mastery (defined as earning a B, 83% or better) on major assessment a second opportunity to demonstrate their learning.
-Students earning less than 83% on a major assessment (as defined by CTs) have the opportunity to take a reassessment on the unit objectives.
+South Lakes High School believes in providing students who have not shown mastery (defined as earning an 86% on a 100 point scale) on a major assessment a second opportunity to demonstrate their learning.
+Students earning less than an 86%% on a major assessment (as defined by CTs) have the opportunity to take a reassessment on the unit objectives.

 Reassessments must be taken within two weeks (10 school days) of the original major assessment being returned to the students, and will be given during a time specified by the teacher.
-The maximum grade allowed on the reassessment is 83%.
+The maximum grade allowed on the reassessment is an 86%.
 Students should receive the highest grade earned.

 In order for a reassessment to be provided, students must complete the type of preparation needed to support their learning during Seahawk Seminar or during an agreed upon time by the student and teacher.
 This may include content review assignments, quiz/test corrections on the content of the unit, one-on-one teacher directed intervention, parental signatures, reassessment readiness checks or other activities as determined by the CT and indicated in the course syllabi.
 Midterms, final exams, and other major assessments defined by departments that are not eligible for retakes will be communicated by the CT.

 Collaborative teams will determine the weighing of grading categories at the beginning of the school year and they shall be consistent for all teachers on the team.
 Teachers will publish their grading system in their syllabi.
 Gradebooks shall be set-up to reflect the agreed upon grading system.